Rakeela/dragora-notes/2021-3-22-Fifty-Seventh.md

 I'll try other flavorings that I have against the awful 'yellow coconut curry'... and maybe once I finish the bag, I'll celebrate at my next fast break by ordering a real yellow curry from somewhere that can do it right.

 ---
+If I can't stop thinking about what's wrong with sexuality in a world where natalists are hostile to sexual ethics and relationships which prioritize love above reproduction, maybe I should work more on one of my immortalist settings.
+I've had at least two.
+The older of the two which comes to mind was rife with errors and would be unrewarding to bring back.

+The rape cult set have as usual used this stuff to remind me that once I refused consent to pedophiles, I wasn't allowed to refuse consent to them, and nothing done by someone they molested is ever allowed to be important.
+It's pretty demoralizing to know that I'm not allowed to have creative privacy against sex criminals.
+I don't like rape culture, and it doesn't seem like the people who violate boundaries are even actually happy about what they do.
+That's just why I lean on the Glasswall though, I want my civil rights back.
+I'm nowhere close to important enough for people to be using any meaningful resources of time or money on me, and that would be devastating in a Glasswall scenario, because only corruption could angle someone against me.
+I live lawfully and in respect of the rights of others, so the Glasswall would not harm *me*, but I've been hated by people more authoritarian than myself.

+---
 Back to [[day-post-archive]]